 Data on the nationalities declared upon arrival reveal that Africa and South Asia are among the most frequent origin countries for immigrants.
 More specifically, in 2020, Tunisia, Bangladesh, Ivory Coast, and Algeria were the four most common countries of origin.
 Indeed, arrivals from Africa, Middle-East and South Asia make up the highest share of nationalities receiving refugee status in Italy.

 A look at the continent-specific asylum data shows that Pakistani, Bangladeshi, and Indian are the most frequent citizenships of asylum seekers from Asia.
 Among asylum applications made by people originating from the Middle East, the most common places of origin are Iraq, Egypt, and Afghanistan.
 A large number of applications made in Italy are submitted by Latin Americans as well.
 The highest number of asylum seekers from Latin America came from El Salvador, Peru, Venezuela, and Colombia.

 The sea routes undertaken by migrants to reach Europe are extremely risky.
 The Mediterranean Sea recorded the largest number of deaths and missing cases of people who migrated worldwide.
 However, recording the deaths in the Mediterranean Sea represents a challenge.
 It was estimated that between 2014 and 2018, about 12 thousand people who drowned while on this migration route were never found.
-According to recent data, in 2020, 77 migrants died while crossing the Mediterranean Sea.
+According to recent data, in 2020, about one thousand migrants died while crossing the Mediterranean Sea.
 In 2019, the number of deaths equaled 1.9 thousand, but 2016 was the year in which the number of fatalities peaked.